lpego/cybo/README.md

 `parse_wp_users` pulls out the list of user emails for each webinar from the export of WordPress's plugin User Registration.

-`certificates.py` loops over list of names pulled from registration from export and splits PDFs based on that (relies on Overleaf generating PDF pages in teh same order).
+`certificates_prep.py` loops over list of names pulled from registration from export and splits PDFs based on that.

+`certificates_send.py` sends the generated pdf certificates to webinar attendees.

 `webinar_invitation.py` sends invites to webinar attendees (need to fix plain text hardcoded Zoom invite).